ktneely/blog9/content/research/AI/AI-text/Fabric.md

 ### Configuration

 On Linux, the configuration file is located in `~/.config/fabric/.env` and this stores the parameters and API keys for the inference servers it uses.
 The setup script will create and update this with settings.
-It can also be updated manually; the following is an example that has a key for #OpenAI , YouTube, and an [[ollama]] inference server running on another system running on the LAN
+It can also be updated manually; the following is an example that has a key for #OpenAI , YouTube, and an [[Ollama]] inference server running on another system running on the LAN

 ```
 OPENAI_API_KEY=key